nafdocs/nafdocs.github.io/README.md

   files has been included in the repository - that is on purpose.
 So images are included only by links to the Wordpress web-site.

-* Also no part of the MODEM model have been included - angain all references links to the original Wordpress site.
+* Also no part of the MODEM model have been included - again all references links to the original Wordpress site.

 * The Viewpoint grid markup and stylesheets have not been